Susie Amy: Acting career

 While she was working on the Royal National Theatre production of Sharman Macdonald's After Juliet, Amy was spotted by an agent, and soon had her first roles on television.
 In 2001, she appeared in television series Dark Realm and My Family, and then in the 2002 television film Sirens.
 In 2001, Amy was cast as Chardonnay Lane-Pascoe in the ITV series Footballers' Wives, which made her a household name and earned her the New TV Talent Award by the Television and Radio Industries Club.
 She was voted as number 74 on the FHM list of 100 Sexiest Women in the World in 2002, and as number 63 in 2003.
 Along with Katherine Monaghan and Zöe Lucker, Amy appeared on the FHM cover for February 2003.
 She starred in Footballers' Wives from 2002 to 2003.

 In 2004, Amy was chosen for the lead role of Valentine D'Artagnan in the Hallmark Channel film La Femme Musketeer, starring alongside Michael York, Gérard Depardieu and Nastassja Kinski.
 For the role she had to train in martial arts, fencing and horse riding, which she is said to have loved.
 The same year, she portrayed Beatrice Hastings in Modigliani, which starred Andy García.
 In 2005, Amy appeared in films House of 9, starring Dennis Hopper, and Dead Fish, and worked on Bill Kenwright's stage production of Wait Until Dark.

 Amy had episode roles in television series Hotel Babylon, The Royal and Doctors in 2006.
 In 2007, she filmed motion picture Two Families, appeared in the BBC series New Street Law, and portrayed Lindsey Gordon in the three episodes of Coronation Street.
 Amy then acted in the 2008 series Echo Beach, which was cancelled after twelve episodes.
 Her most recent projects include films Lesbian Vampire Killers (2009), Psych 9 (2010), Pimp (2010) and Bonded by Blood (2010), and a stage production of Agatha Christie's Murder on the Nile (2012).
 In 2018, she portrayed the role of Scarlett Morgan on the Channel 4 soap opera Hollyoaks.
-She is set to return to the role in 2022.
+She returned to the role in 2022.